No items found.

 💡Bonus tip: Once you've got a few related videos up, create playlists.
 Playlists keep viewers around longer by auto-playing the next video, improving your watch time and YouTube ranking.
 Plus, they’re shareable and make for a smooth viewing experience, giving potential subscribers a reason to stick around.

-If you want to learn more about promoting and growing your YouTube videos, Stephen covers this in the video below:
+If you want to learn more about promoting and growing your YouTube videos, we cover this in the video below:

 10. Track and analyze YouTube metrics